bloominstituteoftechnology/Multi-Level-Feedback-Queue/README.md

 Nothing special here.
 Just run `npm install` in the root directory, then start working on your implementation, using the provided skeleton code and comments for guidance / pointers.
 Run `npm test` when you want to check your code against the test suite, or `npm test:watch` if you'd like to keep the tests running as you work.
-You can also do `npm run test <name-of-test-suite>' to run one suite out of the three.
+You can also do `npm run test <name-of-test-suite>` to run one suite out of the three.

 ### Architecture
 ![alt text](./assets/mlfq_diagram.png)